mrlebass/mrlebass/README.md

 ![Apache JMeter](https://img.shields.io/badge/JMETER-%23D42029.svg?style=for-the-badge&logo=apache&logoColor=white)
 <br> </br>
 ## 🔍 Professional Aspirations:
-I am looking for opportunities that challenge me to lead transformational changes on a larger scale, where I can apply my expertise in technology and management to generate significant and lasting results.
+I am seeking opportunities that challenge me to lead transformational changes on a larger scale, where I can apply my expertise in technology and management to generate significant and lasting results.
 My goal is to continue growing as a strategic leader at the intersection of technology, quality, and innovation.
 <br> </br>
 ## 🔗 Let's Connect:
 If you are interested in discussing innovations in software engineering, automation, or technological leadership, I would love to expand my network and explore potential collaborations.
 <br> </br>
-## ★★★★★
+## ★★★ Additional Competencies ★★★
 Governance, Agile Development, DevOps Culture, SRE, SDET, AWS Cloud, Corporate Strategy, ITIL4, COBIT, MPS-BR, ISO 27000, Strategic and Tactical Objectives (OKRs), DataDriven, Analytics, AI, Capex/Opex, Budget/FinOps , IT Management, Digital Transformation

 </div>